-Maximus' review of the Appellant's condition determined that he is independent with all his ADL's.
-Maximus further found that Appellant is not a danger to himself or others and that his needs could be met in a less restrictive setting.
+Maximus' review of the Appellant's condition determined that she is independent with all her ADL's.
+Maximus further found that the Appellant is not a danger to herself or others and that her needs could be met in a less restrictive setting.